linz/emergency-management-tools/flooding/Sentinel2_Water_Extraction/README.md

  ### Extract Water From Sentinel-2 imagery
  Follow the steps in the Notebook to extract water polygons.

- ## Trouble shooting
+ ## Troubleshooting
  ### SSL cert errors
- If encountering a SSL cert error, try exporting a reference to `ca-certificates.crt`
+ If encountering an SSL cert error, try exporting a reference to `ca-certificates.crt`

  e.g
  `export CURL_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`